jarossnd/jason-ross-dev-v2/blog/posts/install-arch-linux-uefi-2024-thinkpad-t470p/index.md

     - `umount -R /mnt`
     - `reboot`

-27. Installed `throttled` which is a workaround for Intel throttling issues
+27. Install `throttled` which is a workaround for Intel throttling issues.
+Read more about it [here](https://github.com/erpalma/throttled).
     - `pacman -S throttled`
     - `sudo systemctl enable --now throttled.service`